MG Cyberster Roadster revealed – a vision into MG’s aesthetic future

 More design exercise than MG B reboot, new EV roadster concept treads the line between its past and future

 MG has finally revealed the Cyberster Roadster concept ahead of its debut at the Shanghai motor show.
 Designed to be a looking glass into the future of its design aesthetic rather than a reboot of the classic MG Roadster, the Cyberster’s role as a catalyst, rather than car might limit its appeal to us, but it is a sign the brand’s roadster heritage hasn’t been completely lost.

-The MG brand was purchased by Chinese manufacturing giant SAIC in 2006, and it reintroduced MGs to the UK as a budget brand in 2011.
+The concept has been designed in-house at parent company SAIC’s London-based design studio.
+The MG brand was purchased by Chinese manufacturing giant SAIC in 2006, and reintroduced MG to the UK as a budget brand in 2011.
 Since then, although the product has been steadily improving, the brand hasn’t quite had a tendency to blip our radar.
 Until now.

 The LED-heavy rear end, and a glimpse of some Mini-like Union Jack rear light graphics reinforce the contemporary overtone, something that’s mirrored by its inevitable electric powertrain.

 While the notion of an electric roadster might not immediately raise the pulse rate for enthusiasts at the moment, its chance of becoming a production model is more likely than one powered by traditional internal combustion means considering MG’s investment in EV tech.
 With the electric performance car quickly escalating in weight, price and size, a small electric roadster might actually be what the sports car market needs for a recharge.